-Abnormal levels of uric acid in teens linked to high blood pressureMay 1st, 2012 in Health /
+Abnormal levels of uric acid in teens linked to high blood pressureMay 1, 2012 in Medicine & Health / Health

 Teens with high levels of uric acid appear to be at increased risk for high blood pressure, according to results of research from scientists at the Johns Hopkins Children's Center.

 Although the findings do not establish a cause-and-effect link between uric acid and high blood pressure, they point to uric acid as one potential mechanism, or at least a biomarker, of disease, the researchers report in the April issue of the journal Hypertension.

 Analyzing more than 6,000 medical records of children, ages 12 through 17, from a national databank, the scientists say they found that teenagers with abnormally high levels of uric acid in their blood were, on average, twice as likely to have high blood pressure as those with normal levels.
 The investigators warn that a single episode of high blood pressure does not necessarily mean hypertension.
 Elevated blood pressure on three consecutive visits to the doctor is classified as hypertension.

 "High blood pressure is no longer an adult disease and is an increasingly common problem among children today.
 These findings illuminate one potential pathway in the development of hypertension in the young and suggests a way for detection and treatment," says lead investigator Lauren Loeffler, M.D., M.H.S., a nephrologist at the Johns Hopkins Children's Center.

 Uric acid, whose build-up in the body is known to trigger painful gout attacks, has already been implicated in a constellation of adult conditions, ranging from hypertension, heart disease and stroke to diabetes and chronic kidney disease.
 But the Johns Hopkins team's findings suggest that uric acid may play a role in the genesis of hypertension much earlier in life than previously thought, the researchers say.